pa-0/wcd/wcd/doc/README.txt

 = 1 History                                                          =
 ======================================================================

-In 1995 I started working for Philips Research in Einhoven.
+In 1995 I started working for Philips Research in Eindhoven.
 I had to do all my work on HP Unix (HP-UX).
 I was missing an application like Norton Change Directory (NCD).
 I didn't know of any other NCD like program so in 1996 I decided to make it myself.
 On the internet I found Jason Mathew's DOSDIR